 The Friends of St Lawrence's next two speakers have been announced.
 On Friday 15th September Buff Reid (Blue Plaques Organiser, York Civic Trust) will speak on "York's History in a Hundred Plaques".
 Then on Friday 20th October Christine Tuck (retired Consultant in Obstetrics and Gynaecology) will speak on "A Life in Medicine".
 Both talks will be at 7:30pm, in the Church Hall as usual, and will be followed by tea and cake.
 All welcome.

 The blue plaque talk is particularly topical as we are pleased to see our friends at York Civic Trust have unveiled a plaque to Samuel Tuke on his happily restored house opposite the church this week:

-We are delighted to be able to offer a bursary of £1,700 (plus the opportunity of fees for playing for weddings and funerals) to a student organist to play for most services and lead the church choir, starting this September or October for one year.
+We are delighted to be able to offer a bursary to a student organist to play for most services and lead the church choir, starting this September or October for one year.
 UPDATE 18 OCTOBER 2017 - We are very pleased to be able to say that the bursary has now been awarded to Mr Clark Brydon, who will take on the offices of Organist and Choirmaster.